faisalshaikh8433/adonis-blog-app/README.md

 # Blog App

 This is a simple blog app where users can create blogs and posts related to the blogs.
+Post has integrated rich text editor, link scraper, code embedding, etc.

 ## Technologies Used